hellohaptik/docs_haptik/docs/bot-builder/basic/user-says.md

 ![Train Bot](assets/user-says/train_bot_header.png)

 To generate these models, you will have to click on Train Bot.
 This will send an email with the result of the training process.
 It will also contain details of any probable errors which could come up because of incorrectly entered data.

+For example, if you add very similar sentences in two different nodes, then the resulting email will show details about the conflicting nodes and responses.

 > **Common Mistakes**: Bot Builders often forget to click on Train Bot
 > after making changes in the User Says of a node.